 If you are looking to get dental caps installed here in Seattle, you may have some questions about dental crowns as well as the procedure of putting them in.

-Here we will answer some of the most common questions that people have about crowns when they visit a dentist;
+Here we will answer some of the most common questions that people have about this treatment when they visit a dentist.

 What is a Dental Crown?